Battle of Pandu: Conclusion of the battle

 In late December 1948, heavy snowfall in the Uri Sector caused significant logistical challenges for the Indian Army.
 After consulting with General Thimayya, Brigadier Henderson Brooks made the decision to withdraw troops from the Pir Kanthi and Ledi Galli and surrounding areas on 28 December.
 This cautious move aimed to preserve troop strength.
 However, on 30 December the 3rd Battalion (3 AK Battalion) recaptured strategically important villages in the Neja Galli area of the Pir Panjal Heights, which had been previously captured by Indian forces.
 When Indian troops returned to the area by the evening of 1 January, they faced heavy gunfire and found the Pakistani flag raised there.
 This territory, which provides a strategic view of the Uri Valley from the south bank of the Jhelum River, has remained under Pakistani control.

 Awards and trials

 India

 Following the withdrawal of 2 Bihar Battalion from Pandu, Lieutenant Colonel Tur, the Indian unit commander, was arrested by Brigadier Henderson Brooks and subsequently court-martialed.
 General Thimmaya held Lieutenant Colonel Tur accountable for the loss of Pandu to Pakistani forces.

 Pakistan

 Major A.H.
-Afridi was termed the Victor of Pandu along with his subordinates Captain Ghaffar Khan and Lieutenant Khan Zaman by the official Pakistani history, but they received no recognition or award for their great contribution.
+Afridi was termed the Victor of Pandu along with his subordinates Captain Said Ghaffar Khan and Lieutenant Khan Zaman by the official Pakistani history, but they received no recognition or award for their great contribution.
 Generals like Rafiuddin Ahmed recognized their role in the war, expressing shock over it.